FreshlyBakedCake/Patisserie/packetmix/README.md

 ## Opinionated

 We build this because we want this.
 Any configuration that is no longer used will be removed.
-We will remorcelessly set defaults (e.g. `--smart-case` for `ripgrep`) to align with our preferences.
+We will ruthlessly set defaults (e.g. `--smart-case` for `ripgrep`) to align with our preferences.
 If you disagree with our choices, override our config or pull a module out of our tree and maintain it yourself.